Henry Lane Wilson: Biography

-Diplomatic Service
+Diplomatic service

 Wilson served in the U.S. Foreign Service during the presidencies of William McKinley (1897–1901), Theodore Roosevelt (1901–1909), and William Howard Taft (1909–1913), and briefly under Woodrow Wilson.
 He was appointed Minister to Chile in 1897, remaining in that capacity until 1904, when he was made Minister to Belgium, serving in Brussels during the height of the Congo Free State controversy.

 Wilson was appointed Ambassador to Mexico by President Taft on December 21, 1909.
 At the time it was the only diplomatic post with the rank of ambassador.
-He presented his credentials to President Porfirio Diaz on March 5, 1910.
+He presented his credentials to President Porfirio Díaz on March 5, 1910.
 Wilson arrived in Mexico following the fraudulent elections that kept Díaz in office; he had been continuously elected since 1884.
 A liberal general who came to power initially by coup in 1876, Díaz had opened Mexico to foreign investment and development of infrastructure, with U.S. business interests investing capital in the petroleum industry, mining, ranching and agriculture.
 From the U.S. government and business perspective, the stability of Díaz's authoritarian government brought stability and material progress to Mexico while generating huge profits to foreign interests.
 However, in 1910, there was a serious challenger to Díaz, now 80 years old.
 Francisco I. Madero, the scion of a rich, landowning family in northern Mexico, brought together a broad coalition of Mexicans opposed to Díaz.
 Rebels in northern Mexico and in the state of Morelos put pressure on Díaz, who resigned.
-An interim government was established and Madero was elected president in November 1911.
+An interim government was established, and Madero was elected president in November 1911.
 From the start, Ambassador Wilson was critical of President Madero and worked to promote U.S. interests, ultimately involving, or even spearheading, the coup that ousted Madero in February 1913.